Tobacco ties hinder WHO authorization of Canada’s coronavirus vaccine

 Canada is the only country that has authorized use of the vaccine.

-The WHO has called plant-based vaccines “a new and exciting possibility” because they can be “produced cheaply in high amounts,” the antigens created “are stable” and have a long shelf live, and “the likelihood that contamination by a plant virus would have an adverse effect on humans is almost negligible.”
+The WHO has called plant-based vaccines “a new and exciting possibility” because they can be “produced cheaply in high amounts,” the antigens created “are stable” and have a long shelf life, and “the likelihood that contamination by a plant virus would have an adverse effect on humans is almost negligible.”

 Bollyky said the WHO’s concerns in this case are “not specific to the tobacco plant,” but to “the involvement of a company that is owned in part by the tobacco industry.”